Elena Hrenova

 Elena Hrenova (Елена Хренова; 14 January 1950 – 22 November 2020) was a Russian-Moldovan politician who from 2014 to 2019 was a Member of the Moldovan Parliament representing the Party of Socialists of the Republic of Moldova (PSRM).
 She was a member of the Parliamentary Committee on Social Protection, Health, and the Family.
 Previously, between 2011 and 2015, she was a councilor in the Chișinău Municipal Council.

 Biography

 In the November 2014 parliamentary elections, Hrenova ran for the position of deputy on the 20th position in the PSRM list, obtaining the mandate of deputy in the Moldovan Parliament for the 20th legislature.

 Until 29 November 2012, she was a member of the Party of Communists of the Republic of Moldova, when she left the Communists and joined the faction of the Party of Socialists of the Republic of Moldova in the municipal council.
 She resigned as a councilor in January 2015, in connection with the incompatibility of positions.

 Hrenova was also the organizer and president of the public association "Equitate".
-Hrenova did not know Romanian (in her opinion, the Moldovan language) and spoke only Russian in parliament.
+Hrenova did not know Romanian and spoke only Russian in parliament.

 On 22 November 2020, Hrenova died of COVID-19.